 Target active spots with Non-Drying Acne Treatment Gel.

-Tap our acne gel onto your blemishes or massage onto a breakout-prone area to reduce redness and promote healing.
+Tap our acne gel onto your blemishes or massage onto a breakout-prone area to minimize the appearance of redness and help clear skin.
 Let it dry before moving onto your moisturizer.
 If you're short on time you can press on your moisturizer to minimize displacing your spot treatment.

 Hydrate with Replenishing Gel Cream.

-Treat spots while hydrating your skin.
-Our gel cream is lightweight and soothing to reduce the discomfort that comes with inflamed breakouts.
+Soothe spots while hydrating your skin.
+Our gel cream is lightweight and soothing to reduce the discomfort that comes with breakouts.
 It uses seaweed and licorice extract to reduce irritation, while adding in moisture for more balanced skin.